Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

     and/or add it to the documentation somewhere so others are aware of the issue.)

-If you can't manage to fix it, please submit an issue!
+If you can't manage to fix it, please reach out to me on [Discord](faq.md#discord-contact-info), or submit an issue!

 ---